-Do you know that packaging goes beyond the aesthetic function of showcasing a food product.
-It contains a very important information that will help us to develop good eating habits to keep us healthy.
+Do you know that packaging goes beyond the aesthetic function of showcasing a food product?
+It contains very important information that will help us to develop good eating habits to keep us healthy.
 Part of food packaging is the nutrition facts.
-Nutrition facts is the tabular figure normally found at the back of food packaging, indicating the number of calories, carbohydrates, proteins, fats, and micronutrients in a food product.
-With these numerous information, consumers often ignore these very small, yet very powerful nutrition education tool.
+Nutrition facts are the tabular figure normally found at the back of food packaging, indicating the number of calories, carbohydrates, proteins, fats, and micronutrients in a food product.
+With this numerous information, consumers often ignore these very small, yet very powerful nutrition education tool.

 In this article, we will break the code of nutrition fact to fully understand the food products you are eating and putting inside your body.